PRTG Manual: Glossary

 The configuration of PRTG is represented in a hierarchical tree structure, the device tree, containing all objects.
 While building the tree, you can relate to your network's topology to make your monitoring setup easy to understand.

-Geo Maps show the different locations of your devices on a map, depending on the location data that you provide in the settings of groups or devices.
+Geo Maps show the different locations of your devices on a map, depending on the location data that you provide in the settings of probes, groups, or devices.
 The tiles on the maps that represent your devices also show the overall status of a location.
 This is useful for monitoring distributed networks.

 A group is an organizational unit in your PRTG tree structure that helps to arrange your devices.
 You can add devices or additional sub-groups to existing groups.
 This way you can model your physical network's topology within the PRTG configuration.
+You can use groups to arrange similar objects so that they inherit the same settings.

 Libraries are a way to show parts of your device tree in a different layout or with different filters enabled.
 There is an editor available that allows you to create libraries directly in your browser.